Prepositions: indicating times of day

 • Mangio a mezzogiorno; dormo la notte; studio in settimana.
 (I eat at noon; I sleep at night; I study during the week.)

 • Da domani sono libero venerdì sera e sabato pomeriggio.
-(From tomorrow I am free Friday evening and Saturday afternoon.)
+(From tomorrow I am free on Friday evening and Saturday afternoon.)

 Use in conversation